vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ## Git

-This course makes extensive use of the git command line interface.
+This learning path makes extensive use of the git command line interface.
 You can use UI tools of your choice, but you will get better understanding of how git works by using its CLI.

-You may wonder why there is so much emphasis on Git in this course.
+You may wonder why there is so much emphasis on Git in this learning path.
 That is because source control versioning and [trunk-based development](https://trunkbaseddevelopment.com) are fundamental to modern development practices.